richmoolah/microprojects/README.md

 # microprojects
-#A collection of miniature projects
+A collection of miniature projects, generally works for linux distributions.